Agamnentzar/ag-psd/README.md

 }
 ```

-### Updating document without corrupting image data
+## Modifying documents

+General approach with `ag-psd` to modifying documents is to read the document, apply the updates and write the document back.

 If you read and write the same document, image data can get corrupted by automatic alpha channel pre-multiplication that happens when you load data into the canvas element.
-To avoid that use raw image data, set `useImageData` option to `true` in `ReadOptions`.
-You can also use `useRawThumbnail` option to preserve original thumbnail data.
+To avoid that, use raw image data, set `useImageData` option to `true` in `ReadOptions`.
+You can also use `useRawThumbnail` option to avoid any changes to thumbnail image.

 ```js
 const psd = readPsd(inputBuffer, { useImageData: true });